ManpreetSL/habit-tracker/README.md

 ## Concepts

-- Goal: An overarching objective, formed by a collection of habits
+- Goal: An overarching objective, formed by a collection of habits.
-- Habit: Action that leads to fulfilment in your life.
+- Habit: An action that leads to fulfilment in your life.
 Defined by action, frequency, intensity, impact (life-wise and feelings-wise).
-- Entry: Recording of a habit against the defined frequency.
+- Entry: A recording of a habit against the defined frequency.
 Captures the completion, effort, metadata.
+- History: A collection of entries to show the recorded entries for a given habit.

 ## Brand meaning